Simple versus Optimal Contracts

 Our main goal is \emph{to initiate the study of simple contracts and their guarantees through the lens of theoretical computer science}.
 We utilize tools and ideas from worst-case algorithmic analysis and prior-independent auction design to make contributions in two main directions, both justifying and informing the use of linear contracts.

-\paragraph{Max-min robustness of linear contracts.} Our first contribution is \itnote{a new notion of robustness for} linear contracts.
-Our robustness result fits within the family of max-min characterizations championed by economic theory, but our setup and assumptions are more natural from an optimization perspective.
+\paragraph{Max-min robustness of linear contracts.} Our first contribution is a new notion of robustness for linear contracts.
 Instead of assuming that there are completely unknown actions available to the agent alongside a fully known action set, we assume that the principal has partial knowledge of all actions---she knows their costs and has \emph{moment information} about their reward distributions.
-This is similar in spirit to previous work in algorithmic game theory on prior-independent parametric auctions, which sought max-min robust mechanisms in the worst case over all distributions with known first and second moments (see \cite{AzarDMW13}, and also the robust optimization approach of \cite{BandiBertsimas14}).
-Our result thus offers an alternative formulation of the robustness property of linear contracts, in a natural model of moment information that is easy to interpret.
+Assuming moment information is natural from an optimization perspective (the idea can at least be traced back to Scarf's seminal 1958 paper on distributionally-robust stochastic programming \cite{Scarf58}), and it's a standard assumption in prior-independent auction design (see, e.g., \cite{AzarDMW13,BandiBertsimas14,CarrascoEtAl17}).
+The assumption is particularly natural in the context of contracts and the principal-agent model, where it is the minimal assumption that allows for optimization over linear contracts.
+With this assumption, the optimal linear contract is a natural contract to focus on, and our analysis shows that it is in fact \emph{max-min optimal} across all possible contracts (Theorem~\ref{thm:robustness} in Section~\ref{sec:robustness}).\footnote{Our max-min optimality result is conceptually related to work by Carroll~\cite{Carroll17}, Gravin and Lu~\cite{GravinL18}, and Bei et al.~\cite{BeiGLT19}.
+These papers show the max-min optimality of selling items separately when the marginals of all items are held fixed but the joint distribution is unknown (i.e., adversarial).
+Knowing the marginals is precisely what is needed for optimizing over mechanisms that sell each item separately.} Our result thus offers an alternative formulation of the robustness property of linear contracts, in a natural model of moment information that is easy to interpret.

 \begin{theorem*}[See Section \ref{sec:robustness}] For every outcome set, action set, action costs, and expected action rewards, a linear contract maximizes the principal's worst-case expected payoff, where the worst case is over all reward distributions with the given expectations. \end{theorem*}